softindex/uikernel/docs/docs/removing-records.md

 };
 {% endhighlight %}

-That's all.
+That's it.
 Now we can remove grid records.